 The package should include the original probate documents, copies, a self-addressed envelope, and all applicable fees.
 You must include the filing party’s name, address, and phone number in the upper left corner of all documents.

 Currently, you cannot make probate filings online in Phoenix.

 Do You Need an Attorney to Make Probate Filings in Phoenix?

 If you need to file probate documents, contact estate planning lawyer Nicole Pavlik.
 She can answer questions about the probate process, ensure legal documents are properly drafted, and assist you in filing documents.
 Court clerks can help you file documents but cannot give legal advice.

 Your Phoenix Probate Attorney

 Nicole Pavlik is an experienced Phoenix probate attorney.
 She is a trusted advisor for Arizona residents and their families.
-If you are named in someone’s will as personal representative (also known as an executor), you will likely have to deal with the probate process.
-Probate is the legal process of verifying a will, its instructions, carrying out those instructions as well as dealing with the final obligations of the deceased such as paying debts and taxes.
+If you are named in someone’s will as a personal representative (also known as an executor), you will likely have to deal with the probate process.
+Probate is the legal process of verifying a will, and its instructions, carrying out those instructions as well as dealing with the final obligations of the deceased such as paying debts and taxes.